DonovanMontoya/ObamaEncode/README.md

 ### Encoding (Hiding a File)

-1. Open `obama-encoder-tested.html`
+1. Open `obama-encoder.html`
 2. Click "Choose File" and select any file
+3. (Optional) Enter a password to encrypt your data
-3. Click "Encode"
+4. Click "Encode"
-4. Download the generated Obama image with your file hidden inside
+5. Download the generated Obama image with your file hidden inside

 ### Decoding (Extracting a File)

-1. Open `obama-decoder-tested.html`
+1. Open `obama-decoder.html`
 2. Upload the encoded Obama image
+3. (Optional) Enter the password if the file was encrypted
-3. Click "Decode"
+4. Click "Decode"
-4. Download your original file
+5. Download your original file

 ## 🔧 How It Works

 ### Encoding Process
 1. File is read as binary data
-2. Metadata (filename, size) is added
+2. Metadata (filename, size, encrypted flag) is added
 3. Data is compressed using pako (zlib)
+4. (Optional) Compressed data is encrypted with password using XOR cipher
-4. Length prefix (4 bytes) is prepended
+5. Length prefix (4 bytes) is prepended
-5. Each bit is stored in LSB of R, G, or B channels
+6. Each bit is stored in LSB of R, G, or B channels
-6. Obama image is scaled up if needed to fit all data
+7. Obama image is scaled up if needed to fit all data
-7. Result is saved as PNG
+8. Result is saved as PNG

 ### Decoding Process
 1. Encoded image is loaded
 2. Length is read from first 32 bits
 3. Data bits are extracted from RGB LSBs
+4. (Optional) Data is decrypted with password if provided
-4. Data is decompressed
+5. Data is decompressed
-5. Metadata is parsed
+6. Metadata is parsed
-6. Original file is reconstructed
+7. Original file is reconstructed

 ### Technical Details